The Aronia Plant

 The Aronia plant is a deciduous shrub up to 2 metres high with pointed, striking wine-red winter buds.
-The leaves are 2-8cm long, usually short, pointed, finely serrated and on top of the midrib with black-red hairs.
-Only quite late – in May – does the aronia flower with white flowers on umbels.
+The leaves are 2-8cm long, usually short, pointed, finely serrated with midrib black-red hairs on top.
+Only quite late – in May – does the aronia flower bloom with white flowers on umbels.
 This has the advantage that the aronia flowers are often spared during late spring frosts.

 Until August, roundish, dark purple, almost black aronia berries 6-13 mm in size develop – about the size of cultivated blueberries.
 Depending on the variety, up to 30 small berries can hang from an umbel.
-When the berries are cut open, you can see a similarity to an apple.
-The small seeds are arranged symmetrically around the centre.
-The flesh is intensely red in colour.
-The darker the flesh, the riper the fruit.
+When the berries are cut open, you can see a similarity to an apple with small seeds arranged symmetrically around the centre.
+The flesh is intensely red in colour and the darker the flesh, the riper the fruit.
 The full fruit ripeness is reached at the end of August/beginning of September.
-In autumn, the aronia shrubs delight with their bright red foliage colouring.
+In autumn, the aronia shrubs delight with their bright red foliage.
 In winter, the aronia shrubs lose their leaves and overwinter in snow and frost of up to -35°C.

-The Aronia in your own garden - anyone can do that.
-Aronia is also ornamental as a potted plant for the balcony or terrace.
-The plant is quite undemanding as far as the soil is concerned.
-It does not like too loamy or sandy soils.
-The more sunshine, the more fructose can be formed in the fruits.
+Anyone can have an Aronia in their own garden.
+Aronia can also be used as an ornamental in a potted plant for the balcony or terrace.
+The plant is quite undemanding as far as the soil is concerned though it doesn’t like too loamy or sandy soils.
+The more sunshine, the more fructose will be formed in the fruit.

 The cultivar “Aronia Nero”, for example, is equally important for both domestic cultivation and agricultural use.
 It forms larger corymb clusters and reaches a fruit weight of 1.0 to 1.5 g per berry at a height of up to 2.5 metres.

 So that you can enjoy your Aronia berry plants to the full, we are happy to help you with some important tips.
-You can obtain practical cultivation tips for your cultivated Aronia plants and wild plants from us.
+We have practical cultivation tips for your cultivated Aronia plants and wild plants from us.

-Despite its winter hardiness, your Aronia plant enjoys light and warmth during the growing season.
-A sunny planting place would be ideal.
+Despite its winter hardiness, your Aronia plant will enjoy light and warmth during the growing season and so a sunny planting place would be ideal.
 The sunnier the location, the more fruit the plant will bear.
 The Aronia is also suitable for harsh climates – windy zones and cultivation at altitudes up to 1000 metres above sea level pose no problem at all.
 It can be planted in a hedge or as a solitary plant to beautify your garden.
-Bear in mind the intense red colour of the leaves in autumn and choose a place that will make the Aronia plant an ornament of your garden.
+Bear in mind the intense red colour of the leaves in autumn and choose a place that will make the Aronia plant an ornament in your garden.

 The ideal time for planting your Aronia is from March to May or, as long as there has not been any frost, from September to December.
-During these periods the Aronia is outside its growth period.
-This allows the plant to acclimatise to the location and take root in peace.
+During these periods the Aronia is outside its growth period which allows the plant to acclimatise to the location and take root in peace.
 The bare-rooted Aronia plant can be planted in winter without any problems as long as there is no ground frost.
 The potted Aronia plant can also be planted in summer, as it is already very well rooted.
-You should only water the Aronia planted in summer more often, as the roots are not yet long enough to get enough water Planting instructions for bare-root plants
+You should only water the Aronia planted in summer more often, as the roots are not yet long enough to get enough water.

 Planting time: The planting period is from March to May and from September to November.
 Pruning time: The Aronia plant should be pruned in late autumn, winter or early spring.
 However, Aronia very rarely needs pruning.

 Before planting, loosen the soil and remove all weeds.
 If necessary, incorporate organic fertilisers such as horn meal, compost or manure into the soil.
-Before planting bare-rooted Aronia, cut the root tips fresh, but only cut them back far enough to remove any injuries.
-In doing so, shorten the shoots to 2/3 of their height.
-Please leave a central shoot as the leading shoot for longer.
+Before planting bare-rooted Aronia, cut the root tips, but only cut them back far enough to remove any injuries to the plant.
+Shorten the shoots to 2/3 of their height, but leave a longer central shoot as the leading shoot.

-Dig a slightly deeper and larger planting hole that is larger than the root volume.
-This prevents compaction in the soil and waterlogging can be avoided.
+Dig a hole slightly deeper and larger than the root volume.
+This prevents compaction in the soil and avoids waterlogging.
 Place the bare-rooted Aronia in the middle of the hole and cover it with soil including the root neck.
 The area of the planting may be 2 to 3 cm higher than the soil outside the planting hole, as the planting area will usually be lowered slightly by rain.
 Then water the plant vigorously.
 Fertilization: Use organic fertiliser such as horn meal, compost or manure for fertilising.
-Manure contains important minerals and is decomposed over 3 years.
+Manure contains important minerals and decomposes over 3 years.
 The straw in the manure stimulates soil life and produces humus.
 Liming promotes the soil structure and raises the pH value.
 Bark mulch protects the soil from drying out and can prevent weeds.

-The Aronia plant, grown in pots, usually grows easily because its strong root volume means that it retains practically all its roots when transplanted.
+The Aronia plant usually grows easily in pots because its strong root volume means that it retains practically all its roots when transplanted.
 It is not necessary to prune the plant before transplanting.
 Loosen the soil and remove all weeds before planting.
 If necessary, you should incorporate organic fertilizers such as horn meal, compost or manure into the soil.
-Before planting the Aronia, water it thoroughly and remove it afterwards.
+Before planting the Aronia, water it thoroughly.

 Please place the plants offset and not higher or lower than in the growing pot.
-Pour about 2-3 cm of soil over the pot ball.
-Then kick the soil well without compacting it in depth.
-Then pour on the Aronia vigorously.
-Avoid the midday sun.
-Please note that the peat substrate dries out faster than the grown garden soil!
+Add about 2-3 cm of soil.
+Then press down the soil well without compacting it too much.
+Then pour water on the Aronia vigorously.
+Avoid the midday sun and please note that peat substrate dries out faster than the grown garden soil!